 Doug began his career serving as an aide to U.S. Senator Bob Kerrey of Nebraska, where he worked in both his policy and political offices.

 Meghan E. Butler is a writer and a communications strategist.
 Her journalistic curiosity, combined with close to 20 years of communications consulting, corporate PR, and agency experience, guide her clients to identify and answer the right questions, not the most obvious ones.
 She uses her time with world-class organizations to help clients dig deep to find the truth and use it to meet their business objectives.

-Meghan’s award-winning PR and writing work have supported Seventh Generation, Jack Daniel’s Tennessee Whiskey, Brown-Forman, Dell, RadioShack, and Nike, to name a few.
-Her recent thought leadership work with “Brand Under Fire” earned coverage in the Wall Street Journal, NPR and The Atlantic.
+Meghan’s award-winning PR, branding and writing work has supported Seventh Generation, Jack Daniel’s Tennessee Whiskey, Dell, RadioShack, and Nike, to name a few.
+Her recent PR and writing work with “Brand Under Fire” earned coverage in the Wall Street Journal, NPR and The Atlantic.